Alejogb1/job-board/blog-data/what-is-the-unknown-task-type-ethtx-in-a-chainlink-node-operator-job-creation.md

 id: "what-is-the-unknown-task-type-ethtx-in-a-chainlink-node-operator-job-creation"
 ---

-Alright, let's dissect this "ETHTX" task type you've stumbled upon in Chainlink node operator job configurations.
+, let's dissect this "ETHTX" task type you've stumbled upon in Chainlink node operator job configurations.
 It’s not something you'll see documented directly in the highest-level Chainlink resources, and I’ve definitely seen developers scratch their heads over it, sometimes for good reason.
 I recall one particularly intense week on a project last year where we were optimizing our oracle network’s performance and suddenly encountered a very similar challenge – unraveling some low-level task types.

 At its core, the "ETHTX" task type within a Chainlink job definition is essentially about generating and submitting Ethereum transactions.
 It's a fundamental building block, though often hidden behind the more abstract interfaces like `RunLog` or `Bridge`.
 While those tasks manage higher-level logic and external communication, `ETHTX` puts us directly in control of transaction construction.
 Think of it as accessing a lower level API.
 In my experience, it's used when other, more pre-built Chainlink tasks don’t quite fit the requirements of a specialized interaction with the Ethereum blockchain.
 It's particularly handy for scenarios that need very fine-grained control over the transaction details.